This post may contain affiliate links. Please read our disclosure policy.

 • When measuring the cilantro, you can include both the leaves and stems.
 No need to pick off the individual leaves.

-• To store, keep the sauce in a sealed jar or container in the fridge for up to 1 week.
+• To store, keep it in a sealed jar or container in the fridge for up to 1 week.

 Jalapeno ranch in a glass jar ready to eat.